Effective employee engagement is essential to make your business great

 - Diagnosing the current culture and making suggestions for change

-- Linking your Employee Engagement strategy with clear defined performance improvements
+- Linking your Employee Engagement strategy with clearly defined performance improvements

 - Designing and developing an employee survey